 He was filled with praise.
 Honoring God with thanks and joy.
 And you can be sure now he knew who Jesus was.
 He may not have had a full...fully defined Christology before this event but he had one now.
 He knew that he had just met God.
 His sins had been forgiven and he had been created new.
 You could just imagine him kind of feeling around his body and just being in shock over what had happened in the creative miracle that he had just experienced.
 And here he goes one way, glorifying God, and there go the Pharisees and the scribes the other way, full of anger, resentment, further down the satanic path of rejection, deeper and deeper into their own darkness, seeking to kill God, as it were.

-Well, the word here phobos is the noun from which we get phobia, which is a fear.
-That word has three meanings and I need to explain them to you and then I'll tell you which one is always the one used in the scriptures, in the gospels and Acts.
+Well, the word here, phobeō in the Greek, phobos is the noun from which we get phobia, which is a fear.
+That word has three meanings and I need to explain them to you and then I'll tell you which one is always the one used in the Scriptures, in the gospels and Acts.

 There is, first of all, the fear we call panic.
 It is related to circumstance that invades our life.
 It's what you feel when the house starts to shake and everything starts to come off the wall.
 It's what I was watching the people experience on a flight out of LAX when we were about 300 feet off the ground and the right engine exploded and there was a big bang and all of a sudden the plane lurched and you're looking around and you're seeing panic.
 That's one way the word phobos can be used.
 It's a chilling kind of terror.
 It's a fright that comes about by a circumstance introduced into one's life.

 But thirdly, there is that fear that we would call reverence.
 It is an understanding that God is holy.
 It is an understanding that God is mighty, that God is powerful, that God is active, that God is present.
-Never in the synoptics, Matthew, Mark, Luke, never in the book of Acts is this word used except to describe that kind of fear.
+Never in the synoptic — Matthew, Mark, Luke — never in the book of Acts is this word used except to describe that kind of fear.
 It's always used of awe and reverence in the heart of a person confronted with divine presence and divine power.
 It's used of the reaction of the disciples when they saw Jesus walking on the water.
 It's used of their reaction when He stilled the storm.
-It's used of the reaction of the people after the raising of the son of the widow of Nain in Luke 7, after the healing of the demonic in Luke 8.
-It's used, remember back in chapter 1, of the feelings of Zacharias when he saw an angel standing beside the altar.
+It's used of the reaction of the people after the raising of the son of the widow of Nain in Luke 7, after the healing of the demoniac in Luke 8.
+It's used — remember back in chapter 1 — of the feeling of Zacharias when he saw an angel standing beside the altar.
 It's used of the people who were stunned when they saw Zacharias the father of John the Baptist receive his speech back.
 It's used of the shepherds in the field when they heard the angels who came to tell them of the Messiah's birth.
 It's used of the guards who were shocked at the tomb of the Lord Jesus Christ when the stone was rolled away.
 It's used of the women who came to the tomb describing their fear, their awe, their reverence.
 It's even used of the church after the death of Ananias and Sapphira in Acts chapter 5.
-It's used of the heathen who were trying to be exorcists at Ephesus in the nineteenth chapter.
-I mean, it just appears in lots of places and it describes this sense that God is present, that God is moving and God is powerful.
+It's used of the heathen who were trying to be exorcists at Ephesus in the 19th chapter.
+I mean, it just appears in lots of places and it describes this sense that God is present, that God is moving, and God is powerful.

 And it's a necessary fear.
 It's a healthy fear.
 It's a very healthy fear.
-In fact, in some ways it's the power of a chaste life.
+In fact, in some ways it's the...it’s the power of a chaste life.
 You see, the awareness of God's presence, the awareness of God's holiness, the awareness of God's power is the source of great things.
 It's the source of holiness.
-Second Corinthians 7:1, "Perfecting holiness in the fear of God."
+Second Corinthians 7:1: "Perfecting holiness in the fear of God."
 It's connected with godly sorrow.
-Also in that 2 Corinthians chapter, further on down in verse 11 when he talks about repentance.
-It's the source of our...of our godly living, "Work out your own salvation with fear and trembling."
+Also in that 2 Corinthians chapter, further on down in verse 11 when he talks about repentance, it's the source of our...of our godly living, "Work out your own salvation with fear and trembling."
 It's the basis of our mutual respect and our mutual service.
-We serve one another with fear, Ephesians 5:21 says, it's the motive for our evangelism, "Knowing the fear of God we persuade men."
+We serve one another in fear, Ephesians 5:21 says.
+It's the motive for our evangelism, "Knowing the fear of God we persuade men."
 It just comes up everywhere.
 When somebody sins, 1 Timothy 5:20 says, we tell everybody if they won't repent in order that all may fear, even if it's an elder or a pastor in the church.